Search our Database!(Wild edibles, Herbs, Mushrooms):

 Edibility and Culinary Use

 The acorns of the Oak Tree are the only edible part.
 They contain tannin which is a bitter chemical that prevents animals from eating them to abundantly. different species contain different amounts of tannin, some acorns are palatable right off the tree, but not many.
 The quickest way to remove the tannin is to thoroughly mash up the peeled acorns and wash repeatedly in cold water(not hot), changing the water frequently.
 You’ll see the water change color meaning that the tannin is leeching out of the acorn mash.
 Just keep leeching until the acorn mash does not taste bitter.
 The taste of acorn is bland, like grain or nuts, but it makes a great addition to many meals.
 Dried mashed acorns are known as acorn flour and can be added to baked foods like cakes and bread.
+One popular way to cook acorns is in Acorn Pancakes.

 The calorie content in acorns is only slightly less than many breads.
 One primary difference between the two is that bread calories are almost all starch while acorns calories are made up of more fats.
 Fats digest slower than starches, so acorns are a good source of long lasting energy. we can see why they were such an important food for indigenous people.
 This type of energy rich food was difficult to find without digging for tubers or hunting.